Skip to contents

 k

 an integer specifying the coarseness of the encoding.
-If not positive, all unique values of x are used as sample points.
+If not positive, all unique values of x are used as knots or bins.

 type